Shabang-Systems/simon/docs/start.md

 # LLM Answer and Extractive Question-Answering ("Quoting")
 results = s.query("what are chickens?")
 ```

+To learn more about search, including how to perform a boring keyword search or to stream your LLM output, [head on over to the ingest overview page](./search/search.md)!

 That's it!
 Simple as that.
 Want to learn more?
 Check out the items in the left side bar to learn about each of the main concepts outlined in this quick start document.